 So here are my own Golden Rules for the coming year and the many hours I see it taking to rebuild all of my family tree:

 1. Go slowly and savour each discovery.
 I remember the thrill I have had in the past with each nugget of information I uncovered.
-I think there will be moments like that ahead of me and I want to appreciate them.
+I think there will be moments how to order a prednisone taper like that ahead of me and I want to appreciate them.

 2. Fresh thinking requires a fresh mind.
 I need to get enough sleep and take enough walks in the woods to let my brain be creative.
 Sitting at the computer alone is not going to cut it.